 This is not how it works.
 Behind every "bad" software module that someone has to maintain or use, there is always someone who either really didn't know any better or thought that implementing it the way they chose seemed to be a good idea at the time.

-As the field of software engineering evolves and becomes more modern, knowledge gaps reduce, and, while not everyone has to be the mean lean coding machine, there is a lot of available knowledge and support that would explain proper ways to implement certain software solutions.
-Even if you are inexperienced in what you’re doing – “not knowing any better” becomes harder and harder in our always connected, Google this/Google that world.
+As software engineering evolves and becomes more modern, knowledge gaps reduce, and, while not everyone has to be the mean lean coding machine, there is a lot of available knowledge and support that would explain proper ways to implement certain software solutions.
+Even if you are inexperienced in what you're doing - "not knowing any better" becomes harder and harder in our always-connected, Google this/Google that world.

 Build Product, Deal with Infrastructure / Architecture Later